miloscomplex/061520-algorithm-challenges/03-letter-counter/README.md

 `letters("Chicago")  -->  "c:++, h:+, i:+, a:+, g:+, o:+"`

-As you can see, the letter c is shown only once, but with 2 asterisks.
+As you can see, the letter c is shown only once, but with 2 pluses.

 The return string should include only the letters (not the dashes, spaces, apostrophes, etc).
-There should be no spaces in the output, and the different letters are separated by a comma (,) as seen in the example above.
+The different letters are separated by a comma (,) and space as seen in the example above.

 Note that the return string must list the letters in order of their first appearance in the original string.